 The principles within the Code are universally applicable.
 There are thus no geographical restrictions as regards the use of the Code.

-The Code aims to complement existing legislation and associated rules and guidelines by providing a set of rules to which researchers and study funders must adhere in order to achieve transparency and scientific independence.
+The Code aims to complement existing legislation and associated rules and guidelines by providing a set of rules to which researchers and study funders must adhere in order to achieve scientific independence and transparency.
 It does not replace existing relevant legislation (e.g. Regulation (EC) 526/2014 in the case of clinical trials) or regulatory guidance published by the European Medicines Agency (EMA) such as EU Good Pharmacovigilance Practices (GVP) in which the Code is referenced e.g. in GVP Module VIII on post-authorisation safety studies (PASS).

 Use of the Code is considered mandatory in certain situations, for example, if the ENCePP Seal has been applied for or if an obligation to adhere to the Code has been agreed in the research contract.

 Registration of clinical trials has been a legal obligation for some time but this is not the case for non-interventional studies.
 The EU PAS Register as referred to in GVP Module VIII on PASS has been developed in line with ENCePP transparency principles with the aim of filling this gap.
 The EU PAS Register is open to all pharmacovigilance and pharmacoepidemiology studies for registration, including clinical trials, where the main focus is on safety aspects.
 This is regardless of whether they are initiated, managed or financed by a marketing authorisation holder, or whether they are conducted by a research centre that is a partner of the ENCePP network or any other research centre, or whether or not they qualify for the ENCePP Seal.
 Registration of studies is strongly encouraged and can be done at any stage (i.e. from planning to already completed).
 For a step by step guide how to register a study please refer to the EU PAS Register Guide.